ceane/la/README.md

   * Real-World Functional Programming by Tomas Petricek with Jon Skeet
   * F# Applied by Tamizhvedan
   * Analyzing and Visualizing Data with F# by Tomas Petricek
+  * WaffleJS in SF

+* 📖 Reading List and Events (code, ai, technical)
+  * Strengths Finder 2.0 by Tom Rath

 ## 2017 / 🌕 nocturnal